iamkbatra/Jupyter/README.md

 # Jupyter_Notebook_Projects

-Disclaimer: These Projects are for educational purposes only.
+Disclaimer: All projects are for educational purposes only.

 Keep Learning and Sharing :) Cheers @iamkbatra